timotejroiko/discord.js-light/README.md

 * Provides most of discord.js's basic events without any automatic caching
 * Most classes have their structures intact and can be used the same way as the original library
 * Partial objects are given when data is missing and can be manually fetched and cached when needed
-* Makes use of Discord's new intents system to receive only data that is actually used
+* Fully compatible with Discord's new intents system to receive only data that is actually used (enabled by default)
 * Uses a fraction of memory, cpu and bandwidth compared to the original library (benchmarks can be found in the djs-shenanigans folder)

 ## Getting Started